ShaherozAlamKhan/AWS-CI-CD-PIPELINE/README.md

 ![WEBSITE-CICD-PROJECT](https://github.com/user-attachments/assets/b8162366-e7e6-4370-af7f-97e6edbec0b9)

 Welcome to the **CI/CD Pipeline for NGINX Deployment** project!
-This repository contains everything you need to set up a fully automated pipeline using AWS CodeCommit, CodeBuild, CodeDeploy, S3, and SNS.
-The pipeline is designed to deploy an NGINX web server on an EC2 instance, complete with notifications for successful deployments.
+This repository contains everything you need to set up a fully automated CI/CD pipeline using AWS services such as CodeCommit, CodeBuild, CodeDeploy, and S3.
+This pipeline automates the process of building, testing, and deploying applications on AWS.

 ## 🌟 **Project Overview**